shephertz/AppWarpCocos2DX/README.md

 ##Cocos2DX SDK for AppWarp

 Visit [AppWarp Cocos2DX home page](https://github.com/shephertz/AppWarpDeveloper/wiki/Cocos2DX-Home) to learn about AppWarp features and documentation.

+**IMPORTANT**
+The instructions below assume you have already Cocos2DX environment already setup for iOS and Android development.
+To help set up your development for Cocos2DX, you can read this [Cocos2DX getting started guide](http://www.raywenderlich.com/33750/cocos2d-x-tutorial-for-ios-and-android-getting-started).

+The steps below describe the integration points of AppWarpX in your Cococs2DX application.

 ##Instructions for iOS

 * Download the contents of this repo